Instability of rational and polynomial convexity: Proof of Theorem

-Thus, to prove Theorem~\ref{main} it is enough to produce a totally real torus that is $C^\alpha$-close to $T$ and has trivial Maslov class.
-For $\alpha=0$, the existence of such a torus may be deduced from Gromov's $h$-principle for totally real embeddings (see e.g.~\cite[\S 19.3]{EM}).
+Thus, to prove Theorem~\ref{main} it is enough to produce totally real $C^\alpha$-small perturbations of $T$ with trivial Maslov class.
+For $\alpha=0$, the existence of such tori may be deduced from Gromov's $h$-principle for totally real embeddings (see e.g.~\cite[\S 19.3]{EM}).
 It is quite probably possible to get H\"older estimates from the convex integration proof of the $h$-principle in~\cite{EM}.
-In the case at hand, however, we can use a different approach going back to~\cite{Fie} and based on the cancellation/creation theorem for pairs of complex points due to Eliashberg and Kharlamov~\cite{EK}.
+In the case at hand, however, we will use a different approach going back to~\cite{Fie} and based on the cancellation/creation theorem for pairs of complex points due to Eliashberg and Kharlamov~\cite{EK}.